-Brighthouse will conduct its business honestly and ethically wherever we operate.
-We will constantly improve the quality of our services, products and operations and maintain our reputation for honesty, fairness, respect, responsibility, integrity, trust and sound business judgment.
+Brighthouse conducts its business honestly and ethically wherever we operate.
+We strive to constantly improve the quality of our services, products and operations and maintain our reputation for honesty, fairness, respect, responsibility, integrity, trust and sound business judgment.

 No illegal or unethical conduct on the part of officers, directors, employees or affiliates is in the company’s best interest.
 Brighthouse will not compromise its principles for short-term advantage.
 The ethical performance of this company is the sum of the ethics of the people who work here.
 Thus, we will adhere to high standards of personal integrity.

-Officers, directors, and employees of the company will never permit their personal interests to conflict, or appear to conflict, with the interests of the company, its clients or affiliates.
+Officers, directors, employees and our consultants will never permit their personal interests to conflict, or appear to conflict, with the interests of the company, its clients or affiliates.

-Officers, directors and employees are particularly careful to avoid representing Brighthouse in any transaction with others with whom there is any outside business affiliation or relationship.
+Officers, directors, employees and our consultants are particularly careful to avoid representing Brighthouse in any transaction with others with whom there is any outside business affiliation or relationship.

-Officers, directors, and employees avoid using their company contacts to advance their private business or personal interests at the expense of the company, its clients or affiliates.
+Officers, directors, employees and our consultants avoid using their company contacts to advance their private business or personal interests at the expense of the company, its clients or affiliates.

 No bribes, kickbacks or other similar remuneration or consideration will ever be provided to any person or organisation in order to attract or influence business activity.
 Officers, directors and employees shall avoid gifts, gratuities, fees, bonuses or excessive entertainment, in order to attract or influence business activity.

-Officers, directors and employees of Brighthouse often come into contact with, or have possession of, proprietary, confidential or business-sensitive information and take appropriate steps to assure that such information is strictly safeguarded.
+Brighthouse personnel often come into contact with, or have possession of, proprietary, confidential or business-sensitive information and take appropriate steps to assure that such information is strictly safeguarded.
 This information – whether it is on behalf of our company or any of our clients or affiliates – sometimes includes strategic business plans, operating results, marketing strategies, customer lists, personnel records, upcoming acquisitions and divestitures, new investments, and manufacturing costs, processes and methods.

 Proprietary, confidential and sensitive business information about companies, individuals and entities will be treated with sensitivity and discretion and only be disseminated on a need-to-know basis.

 Misuse of material and inside information in connection with listed public company securities can expose an individual to civil liability and penalties.
-Directors, officers, and employees in possession of material information not available to the public are “insiders.”
+Directors, officers, employees and our consultants in possession of material information not available to the public are “insiders.”
 Spouses, friends, suppliers, brokers, and others outside the company who may have acquired the information directly or indirectly from a director, officer or employee are also “insiders.”

 Securities regulations prohibit insiders from trading in, or recommending the sale or purchase of, the company’s securities, while such inside information is regarded as “material”, or if it is important enough to influence any person in the purchase or sale of securities of any company with which we do business.